-Obviously, those requirements do not truly provide adequate coverage in the event of an accident involving catastrophic injuries or serious injury to multiple parties.
-However, it is worth noting that insurance requirements are not liability limits.
-If damages to passengers exceed the insurance minimums, the carrier still can be held liable for amounts exceeding the federal insurance requirements.
+Those requirements do not adequately cover an accident involving catastrophic injuries or serious injury to multiple parties.
+However, insurance requirements are not liability limits.
+If damages to passengers exceed the insurance minimums, you may still hold the carrier liable for amounts exceeding the federal insurance requirements.

-Even given that, local or state regulations or laws can require higher levels of coverage.
+Even given that, local or state regulations or laws can require additional coverage.
 Those laws also may limit liability to the locally required insurance coverage.
 Illinois law does not require such liability limits for a common carrier.

 Is it Possible to Screen Charter Buses for Their Safety Record?

 There are databases that can provide information on charter bus safety.
 Some are government websites, such as one run by the Federal Motor Carrier Safety Administration.
 That database provides information on common carrier safety data, including a database that allows consumers to check on charter bus companies’ safety record.
 Here, the public can review a bus company safety record before chartering one of that company’s buses.

 Further, the American Bus Association also has a website designed to provide information about safety questions consumers might have before traveling by charter bus.
 The United Motorcoach Association has a website that provides information on the U.S. Department of Transportation’s ratings of charter bus lines.

 The compensation you deserve after a motor vehicle accident is “compensatory damages.”
 They include both economic and non-economic damages.

 1. Economic Damages

 These damages, which are also known as special damages, provide compensation for objectively verifiable monetary losses that your lawyer can prove with receipts and bills.